quitcard/quitcard.github.io/README.md

 ### Data Storage
 - All your quit cards, reasons, stamps, and milestones are stored locally on your device only
-- Your data never leaves your iPhone/iPad
+- Your data never leaves your iPhone
 - We cannot access, view, or retrieve any of your personal information
 - Your quit journey data is completely private to you